 - How much tax do top level executives pay in Gibraltar?

-High Executives Possessing Specialist Skills ‘HEPSS’ individuals who have had applications for HEPSS status approved are will pay tax only on the first £120,000 of assessable income, under the Gross Income Based Scheme.
+High Executives Possessing Specialist Skills ‘HEPSS’ individuals who have had applications for HEPSS status approved will pay tax on exactly £160,000 of assessable income, under the Gross Income Based Scheme.

 - How do I qualify for HEPSS status?